dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 **So that's my goal: predict, from the performance of a player's first match, if that player is going to make it to level 3.**

+Or put more simply... "will this player get past the bot matches".

 ## Part 1: <a href="https://github.com/dskarbrevik/Riot_Churn_Prediction/blob/master/Riot%20Churn%20Predictor%20%5BPart%201%20-%20Data%20Collection%5D.ipynb">Data Collection</a>

 As stated above, I used the Cassiopeia Python library to access Riot's API.
 Unfortunately, I did not see any easy way to get summoner ids for new (low level) players.
 So my strategy was to make a new account, play one of the "tutorial" bot matches, and use the match history from my human teammates to branch out and build a list of new player ids.